sudtanj/Mini-Wallet-Microservice/README.md

 ## System Requirement
 - Go 1.19 or newer
 - GCC (for sqlite)
-- Docker (if you use the recommended docker usage)
+- Docker (if you use the recommended docker or kubernetes usage)
+- Kubernetes (if you use the kubernetes usage)

 ## Usage
 ### With Docker (Recommended)